Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 A detailed description of using the template method to measure \mt\ in the $dil$ channel can be found in~\cite{CDFMtDil2006}.
 Recent measurements use essentially the same methodologies on significantly larger data sets.
 As described in Sec.~\ref{sec:kfit}, since the kinematics of the $dil$ events is under constrained it is necessary to make an additional kinematic assumption in order to obtain a reconstructed invariant mass for each event.
 The CDF and \dzero\ template analyses in the $dil$ channel primarily differ in the additional kinematic assumption they choose to make.

-CDF's most recent template analysis in the $dil$ channel uses the neutrino $\phi$ weighting method~\cite{Aaltonen:2009tza}, which integrates over the azimuthal angles for the two neutrinos in each event.
+CDF's most recent template analyses in the $dil$ channel use the neutrino $\phi$ weighting method~\cite{Aaltonen:2009tza,Aaltonen:2010Mt2}, which integrates over the azimuthal angles for the two neutrinos in each event.
 A $\chi^2$ function is minimized to estimate \mtreco\ for each event.
 This $\chi^2$ function includes a term that constrains the measured quantities within their uncertainties to the assumed \ttbar\ kinematics.
 Templates of the \mtreco\ distributions are obtained from simulated samples of \ttbar\ signal and background events generated at discrete values of \mt.
-The shape of the templates is fit to a Landau plus two Gaussians function and the resulting parameterizations are smoothed and interpolated to enable an estimate of the template shape at any arbitrary \mt\ value.
+The shape of the templates is parameterized and interpolated to enable an estimate of the template shape at any arbitrary \mt\ value.
 The top-quark mass is determined using an unbinned likelihood fit to the data.
+In one of these analyses~\cite{Aaltonen:2010Mt2} the fit to the \mtreco\ distribution is extended to include information from the $m_{T2}$ variable suggested in~\cite{Lester:1999, Barr:2003}.
 CDF also developed a template based measurement where the \mt\ dependent SM \ttbar\ cross section is included as an additional constraint~\cite{Aaltonen:2007jw}.

 The most recent \dzero\ template analyses in the $dil$ channel use a neutrino weighting method and the so called matrix weighting method~\cite{Abazov:2009eq}.
 The neutrino weighting algorithm employed integrates over the neutrino rapidities as the assumed input to the kinematic fit.
 Weights are assigned by comparing the resulting neutrino momenta solutions to the measured \met .
 The first two moments of the weighted distributions are used from each event to build \mtreco\ templates and extract from the data distribution the most probable top-quark mass.
 The templates are constructed in two different manners, using binned probability density histograms and using probability density fit functions, which are later combined.
 The matrix weighting technique integrates over assumed top-quark masses and solves for the $t$ and $\overline{t}$ momenta.
 Each solution is then weighted by the probability to measure the observed lepton energy in the top-quark rest frame given the assumed top-quark mass using the matrix element based expressions in~\cite{Dalitz:1991wa}.
 For each event \mtreco\ is taken from the maximum of the resulting weighted distribution and used to build templates.